pfalli/C-Modules/README.md

 ## Overview

 The C++ modules at 42 School are designed to provide a deep understanding of C++ programming, covering both fundamental and advanced concepts.
-This README summarizes the key topics and lessons learned throughout the modules.

 ## Module Summaries